 Foods high in insoluble fiber include whole grains and vegetables.

-Research shows that it is insoluble fiber that lowers the risk for diverticulitis, so make sure to eat an abundance of fresh fruits and vegetable daily.
+Research shows that it is insoluble fiber that lowers the risk for diverticulitis, so make sure to eat an abundance of fresh fruits and vegetables daily.

 2. Eat more probiotic-rich foods